lexin-chen/SciArt/README.md

 2. Use the ```get_movie.tcl``` script to render an image for every frame of the trajectory.
 3. Import all the rendered images into the Blender Video Editing.
 4. Render and export your movie.
 More instructions on this in the release form under the ```.blend1``` file.

+The version of Blender that I use is Blender 3.2.0.
+I strongly recommend getting a GPU card if you are expecting reccurrent usage.

 **All rights reserved by Lexin Chen.**